matthew-brett/asterisk-blog/content/xfree-is-forked.md

 [^oss-why-fork]: http://www.dwheeler.com/oss_fs_why.html#forking

-Management in open-source can be a mysterious matter, even taboo.
-The hacker way is to believe that all you need is good code, and that management is for corporate types, whom we despise.
+Management in open-source can mysterious.
+In our technical world, we would rather believe that anything important must be technical, and management seems soft and poorly defined.
+We want to believe that all you need is good code, and that management is for corporate types, whom we despise.

 A fork is interesting because it usually comes about when one group of developers thinks that they can do a better job managing a project than the current group in charge.

-The group doing the fork takes a risk, because forking is a code of honor violation.
-They will probably have to start under a new project and package name, and then compete for consumers with the old project.
+The group doing the fork takes a risk, because forking is violation of the code of honor.
+The group will probably have to start under a new project and package name, and then compete with the old project for users.

-If the fork fails and the old project succeeds, the conclusion is still not clear, because of the inertia bias against the fork.
+If the fork fails and the old project succeeds, it is difficult to draw conclusions about which project had better management, because of the inertia bias against the fork.
 If both fail, the project may have already been doomed by bad code or changes in fashion.
-If both succeed, the forkers were right enough about the management to survive the resistance for forking.
+If both succeed, the forkers were right enough about the management to survive the resistance to forking.
 The most interesting outcome is where the fork succeeds and the original project fails.
 In this case we may be able to conclude that there really was a problem with the old management that has been fixed by the fork.

-The X.org fork of XFree86 is particularly interesting because XFree86 went into steep decline and died, to be fully replaced by X.org.
+The X.org fork of XFree86 is particularly interesting because, after the fork, XFree86 went into steep decline and died, to be fully replaced by X.org.
 There may be interesting lessons we can learn from why the fork happened.

 I've set out the background in some detail because I think it is important to be able to understand motivations and arguments of the actors in the fork